-The Medical Assistant Program provides students with 1000 hours of academic and hands-on training which prepares them to perform certain clinical and administrative duties in hospitals and physician offices.
+This certificate program provides students with 1000 hours of academic and hands-on training that prepares them to perform essential administrative and clinical duties in hospitals, physician offices, outpatient clinics and other healthcare facilities.
 The duties of a Medical Assistant include, but are not limited to, administrative functions in the medical office, basic patient care, taking medical history, performing lab testing, taking vital signs, drawing blood, giving injections, removing sutures, assisting with examinations, performing diagnostic procedures and more.

 - Classes meet 4:00pm to 10:00pm Mondays through Thursdays